DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 |Lithology:||Quartz monzodiorite, quartz monzonite and granodiorite, intruded by granite|

-The Frégate Pluton was defined during the 2012 geological mapping work to designate an intrusion on the shores and islands of Frégate Lake (Goutier et al., in preparation).
+The Frégate Pluton was defined during the 2012 geological mapping work to designate an intrusion on the shores and islands of Frégate Lake (Goutier, 2012; Goutier et al., 2021).
 This pluton was dated by U-Pb on zircon (Augland et al., 2016).
 Similar intrusions of the Opinaca Subprovince in sheets 33G had previously been associated with the Bezier Suite.
 Subsequently, the Frégate Pluton and similar intrusions cutting only the Opinaca Subprovince were reassigned to the Féron Suite, while the Bezier Suite was reserved for intrusions cutting the La Grande Subprovince.
 In the first 1:50 000-scale version of the geological map of sheet 33G03 (MNRF, 2010), the Frégate Pluton’s westward extension was identified by plagioclase porphyritic quartz diorite intrusions.
 Subsequent stainings and thin sections revealed that phenocrystals were K-feldspar similar to those found in the Frégate Pluton.

 The Frégate Pluton composition ranges from intermediate to felsic (quartz monzodiorite, monzonite, monzodiorite, quartz monzonite and granodiorite).
 Lithologies are commonly K-feldspar porphyritic and intruded by granite.
 The eastern part of the pluton is dominated by plagioclase-rich lithologies (quartz monzodiorite), while the western part is dominated by quartz monzonite.
 The intensity of deformation visible in outcrops varies from low to medium and a mineral foliation can generally be measured.
 In the SE portion of the intrusion, outcrops have a tectonic lineation well-defined by the alignment of mafic minerals (biotite and hornblende).